haoyvli/mnist_tutorial/README.md

 # Results

-The project is based on Pytorch.
+The project is based on Pytorch, sklearn 0.22.2.

 Q1: Training accuracy: 97.47%
     Testing accuracy: 88.10%